How Robot Recruiting simplifies the work

 - Talent search engines: Big data is also used by so-called talent search engines, which pull together publicly-available information about potential candidates from many different social networks and communities and make it available to recruiters and HR staffers as an easily searchable database of more than 1,5 billion records.
 The prices for this start at medium-friendly 300 € per month.
 There are also some algorithms included, which calculate the willingness to change and readiness of the candidates.

-- Speech analysis technology during telephone interview: The robot telephone interview is based on speech analysis technology and decodes written and spoken language and provides insights into the interplay of personality, communication and behavior.
+- Speech analysis technology during telephone interview: Based on language analysis technology, the "Robot Telephone Interview" decodes written and spoken language and provides insights into the interplay of personality, communication and behavior.
 The software uses language and text to draw a valid picture of applicants.

 In sum, there are some free and cost-effective solutions that SMEs can also use to digitize their recruiting processes.